glimpse-editor/getglimpse-web/content/about.md

 We intend to provide our own directly-supported AppImage builds very soon.
 You can track the progress here: [#108](https://github.com/glimpse-editor/Glimpse/issues/108).

-We also publish builds on [Flathub](https://flathub.org/apps/details/org.glimpse_editor.Glimpse) and [Snapcraft](https://snapcraft.io/glimpse-editor).
+We already publish builds on [Flathub](https://flathub.org/apps/details/org.glimpse_editor.Glimpse) and [Snapcraft](https://snapcraft.io/glimpse-editor).

 All other installation mechanisms for Linux are considered "community supported".
 That means we do not have any say about how they are built, packaged or maintained.
 We link to them, but if you raise bug tickets with us we may direct you back to those sources instead.